redhat-ai-dev/rhdh-ai-catalog-cli/docs/roadmap.md

 - Run `bac new-model ...` to get the `Component`, `Resource`, and `API` definitions for the AI Model
 - Store in a Git repo
-- Manually build the TechDocs manually and store in the same Git repo in the correct spot
+- Build the TechDocs manually and store in the same Git repo in the correct spot
 - Run `bac import-model <backstage url>`

 Many of the AI Model Registries still don't emphasize key developer scenarios, including the need for documentation of the